se-edu/se-book/modelling/modellingStructures/classDiagramsAdvanced/outcomes.md

-* <span id="outcome-explain">:trophy: Can explain what are class diagrams on an advanced level :three:</span>
+:trophy: Can explain what are class diagrams on an advanced level :three: